Pieter Corbeels

 Corbeels remarried while living in Turnhout, and he left Turnhout in the summer of 1798 as a leader of the Boerenkrijg also known as the Peasants' War (1798) against the French.

-On 25 November 1798, he was caught in Postel and taken by the French, whereupon he ended up in the prison, and was executed, together with Albert Meulemans, on 21 June 1799 in Tournai.
+Personal life

+In 1796, he moved with his wife, Barbara Panz, and assistant, Philippus Jacobus Brepols, to Turnhout, where he was less impeded by the French.

+On 16 September 1797, his wife died, and on 31 October, he remarried to Joanna Antonia Servaes while living in Turnhout.

-His widow initially continued the printing business, together with Philippus Jacobus Brepols, but in 1800 he bought the business from her.
+His widow initially continued the printing business, together with Philippus Jacobus Brepols, but in 1800, he bought the business from her.
 The Brepols printing business in Turnhout grew out of this.

+Imprisonment and execution

+On 25 November 1798, he was caught in Postel and taken by the French, whereupon he ended up in the prison and was executed, together with Albert Meulemans, on 21 June 1799 in Tournai.